 To be considered for graduation, CCAS/UC seniors must submit online diploma application through the Registrar’s Office.
 Check your class year, major(s), and minor(s) for accuracy.
 If they need to be changed contact the Registrar’s Office.
-The Office of Academic Advising deans (366-68 Friends St.) oversee the final certification process.
+The Office of Academic Advising deans (215 N. 3rd Street) oversee the final certification process.
 With your major department they will review your general and major requirements, in most cases using Degree Navigator.
 The Office of Academic Advising will notify you by email of your application status.

 - September 1-December 19 for a January dated degree

 - January 2-April 1 for a May/June dated degree

 - June 9-August 15 for an October dated degree